Credit Card Fraud

 In addition to the various types of pretrial and trial defenses that can be employed in any other criminal case (i.e., illegal search and seizure, expiration of statute of limitations, etc.), our attorneys handling credit card fraud cases will look to see whether one of the following defenses may apply:

 - Double Jeopardy.
 Because of the unique way that these cases are prosecuted, most credit card and theft offenses are to be considered varying degrees of the same offense.
 So that means someone may be charged with multiple offenses when in fact only one is appropriate.
 Additional or subsequent charges stemming from the same fraud may be subject to dismissal under this defense.

 - Intent to Defraud.
 The law requires prosecutors show there was intent to defraud the merchant and/or cardholder at the time of the transaction.
-If defendant can prove there was no intent, it was an honest mistake or there was an agreement to repay the cardholder, they lack intent necessary for conviction.
+If the defendant can prove there was no intent, it was an honest mistake or there was an agreement to repay the cardholder, they lack the intent necessary for conviction.

 If you have been accused of credit card fraud, contact our experienced legal team to learn more about how we can help.